colingtgray/quick-demos/README.md

  In *AWS*, the playbook will login to the deployed BIG-IPs and change/enable password authentication.
  In *Azure*, passwords are enabled by default.

- What these playbooks don't provide (yet):

- - Any test application server (I plan to automate a microservices app)
- - AS3 configuration to create a virtual server and pool (works in my ansible-aws-with-peering-and-gslb playbook)
- - Automated TLS certs/keys
- - F5 Cloud Services GSLBaaS (works in my ansible-aws-with-peering-and-gslb playbook playbook)
- - F5 Silverline WAFaaS

 ## How to run...